Here is my pin badge collection, as of February 2020, from the English soccer clubs…

-There is no shortage of books about soccer, but most of them I have no interest in.
-Here are my first reviews of some of the books I do enjoy: stuff about the history of the game supporter culture.
+There is no shortage of books about soccer, but most of them are not to my taste.
+Here are my first reviews of some of the soccer books I do enjoy, which are more about the history of football and supporter culture.

 (Disclaimer: Some of the links below are affiliate links, meaning Groundhopper Guides may receive some compensation if you make a purchase after clicking one of these links.)

-The other kinds of books I really couldn’t care less about.
+There are several kinds of soccer books I really couldn’t care less about.
 Player or coach biographies?
 Yawn.
 They’re all the same.
 Club histories?
 I have no doubt they are of interest to their supporters — and believe me, I will watch anything, more than once, about the Portland Timbers — but I don’t need to rehash the great moments of Your Favorite FC.
 Tactics?
 Might as well read some obscure language with a different alphabet for all I’ll get out of it.

 What I want to know is the history of the game — and of clubs in the general sense, not recounting every game or season in detail.
 I also want to learn all I can about supporter culture in the general sense, like how singing has developed at games or how the relationship between clubs and supporters has evolved.
 And I will read a personal history of someone’s relationship with a club or the game so long as it’s well written and it isn’t 300 pages of “Me and my mates downed 17 pints and went to game, and it was bonkers.”

-So, here’s the first installment of some book (semi) reviews.
+Here’s the first installment of my soccer book reviews.

 This is the mothership of histories of the game.
 It’s essentially a textbook, with all the flair and style you would expect — which is to say, very little.
 It’s thick, it’s academic, and it’s massive — as in 992 pages.
 So it’s more like a reference book, something you return to occasionally when you feel up for another push.